RoyalIcing/dovetail/README.md

 Because I want to create server-rendered web apps that I can host cheaply on GCP App Engine Standard.

-I want something that is both user friendly (quick to load, accessible) while also being reasonably developer friendly.
+I want something that is both user friendly (quick to load, accessible) while also being developer friendly.